josephm1/gnome-ext-hanabi/README.md

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/jeffshee)

-Also please don't forget to click that star button! 🌟
+Also please don't forget to hit that star button! 🌟
+Feel free to open an issue for problems or suggestions 🤗
 Your support is truly appreciated!

-Work in Progress 🌱

 ## Demo 📽️